jrandleman/EScheme/doc/primitives.md

 :type-alias
 ```

-### EScheme Container Types
+### EScheme Collection Types

-Container types represent an intrinsic EScheme collection type.
+Collection types represent an intrinsic EScheme collection type.
 By
 default, collections are just checked to match whatever type of
 collection the keyword stands for (without regard for the types of
 its contents).
-However, containers may be parameterized by adding
+However, collections may be parameterized by adding
 the `<type>` suffix in order to type-check its contents as well.

 For example, `:list<str|sym>` is a list where each element is either